hapijs/catbox/README.md

       expire.
 Uses local time.
 Cannot be used together with `expiresIn`.
     - `staleIn` - number of milliseconds to mark an item stored in cache as stale and reload it.
 Must be less than `expiresIn`.
     - `staleTimeout` - number of milliseconds to wait before checking if an item is stale.
+    - `generateFunc` - a function used to generate a new cache item if one is not found in the cache when calling `get()`.
+The method's signature is `function(id, next)` where:
+          - `id` - the `id` string or object provided to the `get()` method.
+          - `next` - the method called when the new item is returned with the signature `function(err, value, ttl)` where:
+              - `err` - an error condition.
+              - `value` - the new value generated.
+              - `ttl` - the cache ttl value in milliseconds.
+Set to `0` to skip storing in the cache.
+Defaults to the cache global policy.
-    - `generateTimeout` - number of milliseconds to wait before returning a timeout error when the `getOrGenerate()` `generateFunc` function takes too long to return a value.
+    - `generateTimeout` - number of milliseconds to wait before returning a timeout error when the `generateFunc` function takes too long to return a value.
 When the value is eventually returned, it is stored in the cache for future requests.
 - `cache` - a `Client` instance (which has already been started).
 - `segment` - required when `cache` is provided.
 The segment name used to isolate cached items within the cache partition.